lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Artwork detail page**

    The artwork page is accessible from the online shop, collection and commission pages.
-It features all relevant the details for a specific piece of art, such as materials, sizes and prices.
+It features all relevant details for a specific piece of art, such as materials, sizes and prices.
 The artwork page also features related artworks and a product review section.

    If the artwork is available from the store, the users will be a able to select from available quantity and add the artwork to their shopping bag.
 Out of stock items will feature a label and invite the users to contact the shop owner.